 If it shoots better than your custom Glock 19, then you are just tilting at windmills.

 Some guns like the 1911 and a few others really benefit from very tight fitments between the frame, barrel and slide, as they work in concert.
-Most polymer guns could never achieve such a tight fit, and it it not really a necessity for a tight fit between the frame and slide.
-The real accuracy potential is found in the slide to barrel fit on your M&P. This is why aftermarket barrels from Apex and others really improve the accuracy on M&Ps, after they have been properly filed to exactly fit the barrel hood to the slide.
+Most polymer guns could never achieve such a tight fit, and it is not really a necessity for a tight fit between the frame and slide.
+The real accuracy potential is found in the slide to barrel fit on your M&P during lockup.
+This is why aftermarket barrels from Apex and others really improve the accuracy on M&Ps, after they have been properly filed to exactly fit the barrel hood to the slide.
 If you go over to the Walther forums, you will find users complaining about the sloppy slide to frame fit (far worse than any M&P), yet nobody can say that the PPQ is a slouch in the accuracy department.
 Again, it is the slide and barrel fit that matters.

 There will always be play in the slide when the pistol is in an uncocked state, and this pretty much goes away when it is fully cocked and the mag is inserted.

 Last edited by gglass; March 28th, 2017 at 08:10 AM.

 |Search tags for this page|

 Click on a term to search for related topics.

 |M&P 2.0 Differences I See||mp9werks||MP Full Size Pistols||42||April 29th, 2017 08:55 PM|

 |M2.0 Slide Stop Lever Mechanism||mp9werks||MP Full Size Pistols||14||March 6th, 2017 03:34 PM|